 No one who knows me well in real life asks why there are lost babies in The True Story of Maddie Bright.
 No one who’s read the book that was published before this one, For a Girl, would ask either.
 In Maddie’s Bright’s true story, I have even managed to make comedy of what I know to be profound grief, with the well-known trope of a lost baby a thing a publisher keeps talking about that no one else understands.
 Achieving humour in this most terrible of life experiences is a feat.
 The loss of a child is not the first place you go for a laugh.
 I think even my editors worried I was going too far.

-I lost a baby to adoption nearly four decades ago, and The True Story of Maddie Bright is stronger for my experience which has been like a sea coming to shore, a constant softening of the landscape of my life involving a lot of salt water.
+I lost a baby to adoption nearly four decades ago, and The True Story of Maddie Bright is stronger for my experience which has been like a sea coming to shore, a constant softening of the landscape of my life involving a lot of salt water that still springs from my eyes almost daily.
 The book is dedicated to a little boy who didn’t get to live his life and the little boy’s sister who was born the day the final proofs for Maddie Bright arrived in my postbox.
 For the parents of Bluey Joshua and Olive Rose, I know the journey of child loss is vast.
-It’s a loss that has defined my adult life.
+It’s the loss that has defined my adult life.
 And yet, and it’s a biggie, mine has been a happy and fulfilled life.
 Perhaps more so.